 First up: Moya Living.
 In 2013, when reader Melita wanted new steel kitchen cabinets, she went to a maker of steel laboratory cabinets, Genie Scientific.
 Shortly after, Genie Scientific founder and owner Moya O’Neill created a whole new division and brand, Moya Living, to focus on the residential kitchen market.

 I follow Moya Living’s Facebook page, and it looks like the company is working hard to succeed with this slice of the market, including with mid century modern home owners.
-They are opening up a showroom in Orange County this summer.
-And earlier this year, they displayed at the Palm Spring Modernism Weekend.
+They have opened a showroom and event center in Orange County, California, and display at events like the Palm Spring Modernism Weekend.

 Links for information and to contact Moya Living: